3. Messages#

 < logging mod1 false

-3.5.11.
+3.5.12.
 Heartbeat#

 In order to detect that the other end of the communication is not dead, a heartbeat may be sent.
 The second part of the message (the id) must not contain a space and should be short and not be re-used.
 It may be omitted.
 The reply will contain exactly the same id.

-message with a data-report of a null value.
+A SEC node replies with a pong message with a data-report of a null value.

 The Qualifiers part SHOULD only contain the timestamp (as member “t”) if